 In the field of nursing, Compassion is a critical part of patient care.
 Nurses must be compassionate to provide quality care for their patients.
 They are not allowed to take a detached approach and focus solely on tasks and procedures because this can lead to errors that could compromise the patient’s health.
 But the question is, Why Is Compassion Important in Nursing?
 Why not for doctors?.
 Because nurses deal with people on the most vulnerable days of their lives.

-However, not all nurses have the same level of empathy or show Compassion for their patients as much as they should – which can cause problems down the line.
+However, not all nurses have the same level of empathy or show compassion for their patients as much as they should – which can cause problems down the line.
+Providing emotional support can be difficult to do.

 The holistic approach to nursing being present, doing for patients, and forming a connection embodies the caring profession.
 New research shows that emphasizing the art of nursing and compassionate care during orientation can improve outcomes, including boosting patient satisfaction and reducing the incidence of falls and pressure ulcers.